alexjohnj/geographyas/_posts/population/2012-01-08-mortality-rates.md

 ---

 - _Crude death rate_ - The average annual number of deaths a year per 1000 of the population.
-- _Age specific death rate_ - This shows death rates per 1000 population by sex for age groups e.g under 1, 1 - 4, 5 - 15 e.t.c.
+- _Age specific death rate_ - This shows death rates per 1000 population by sex for age groups e.g. under 1, 1 - 4, 5 - 15 etc.
 - _Life Expectancy_ - The average number of years to be lived by a group of people born in the same year, if mortality at each age remains constant in the future.
 - _Infant Mortality rate_ - The number of deaths of children under the age of 1 per 1000 live births per year.